The “Perfect” Table Tennis Blade

-- Stiga Allround Classic…
+- Similar to Stiga Allround and Donic Allplay

 - The #1 blade for intermediate/advanced players

 The Eastfield Ashwood Table Tennis Blade is a classic 7-ply offensive blade offering good speed, exceptional control, and fantastic feeling.
 English table tennis coach Ben Larcombe has been using it since 2018.

-It’s perfect for intermediate/advanced players that need to generate a decent amount of power in their shots but don’t want to sacrifice control.
+It’s perfect for players that need to generate a decent amount of power in their shots but don’t want to sacrifice control.
 And it works very well with a wide range of modern speed glue effect rubbers.

-I find that it feels like an allround blade when serving, pushing and blocking.
+We find that it feels like an allround blade when serving, pushing and blocking.
 That makes it easy to keep your serves short and keep your blocks on the table.
 But then, when you go for a big loop, it finds a second gear and launches the ball forward with speed you didn’t realise was even there!

-- Tom Lodziak’s current blade of choice
+- An update to Tom Lodziak’s current blade of choice

 If you’re looking to move from an allwood blade to a carbon blade, this is probably a good one to go for.
 The price is fairly reasonable too when compared to the popular Butterfly carbon blades.

-4. Butterfly Timo Boll ALC
+#4: Butterfly Timo Boll ALC

 - The most popular carbon offensive blade